emmajdaniel96/infamous-reapers/README.md

 Future design fetaures that could be incorporated:
 - Attach sign up forms to the raid schedule
 - Create a page to help with sub class set up, to provide more giudance to new comers
+- Create a 'Thank you for joining page' for when the form is submitted to join the clan

-The features above have not been implemented in the main release of the siet due to lack of time to complete the page running up to submission.
+The features above have not been implemented in the main release of the site due to lack of time to complete the page/ pages running up to submission.

 ## Issues & Bugs